The Three-Way Struggle: Law, Sin, and Me: A Study of Romans 7

 But the relationship between law and sin is worse than simply giving information.
 Paul is saying that the law, by defining sin, told his sinful nature how to sin more.
 Our sinful nature wants to violate laws.
 If you give it a rule, it wants to break it, to assert its independence.
 So the law, by prohibiting certain things, made people do those things even more, because of our perverse nature.

 Is Paul talking about himself, or is he giving a general principle, writing in the first person as a literary method?
-Some people are troubled by the idea that Paul struggled with sin.
-They would like to put all that struggle in Paul’s past.
-But Paul does not describe his past as troubled (Philippians 3:6).
+Some people are troubled by the idea that Paul struggled with sin, either as a Jew or as a Christian.
+Paul does not describe his past as troubled (Philippians 3:6).

 In chapter 6 Paul says that we died to sin, but we still have to fight it.
 In chapter 7 he says that we died to the law, but we are to serve Christ in the way of the Spirit.
 He does not want to make it sound effortless or automatic.
 The struggle that began before we came to faith1 continues even after we come to faith — at least that’s the experience of most Christians.